How to Grow and Care for Persian Shield

 Let it reach full height, so its leggy clumps can sprawl recklessly across a garden bed, providing a gleaming, informal backdrop for foreground specimens.

-A close up horizontal image of Persian shield plants growing in the garden pictured on a soft focus background.
+A close up horizontal image of a Persian shield growing in the garden pictured on a soft focus background.

 Do you grow Persian shield?
 Are you cultivating it indoors or outdoors, and in containers or in the garden?
-Share your experiences with this unique tropical species in the comments section below.
+Share your experiences in the comments section below.

 If you found this article informative and would like to read more about cultivating vibrant foliage plants, we recommend the following: